24juice22/Savvy-Speed-Words-App/README.md

 # Getting Started with Savvy Speed Words App

+## Where to Play

+Simply click on the following link: [https://24juice22.github.io/Savvy-Speed-Words-App/](https://24juice22.github.io/Savvy-Speed-Words-App/)

 ## How to Play

 If you are familiar with the rules of the popular online game "Wordle" then you know the rules for Savvy Speed Words.
 However, be aware that the color scheme is different.
 Correct letters are pink, letters that are in the incorrect position are blue, and letters that are not in the word are gray.